Yifan20Hu/2025/_posts/2025-04-28-opt-summary.md

 \min_{x\in\mathcal{X}}\ f(x)\triangleq\mathbb{E}_{\xi\sim\mathcal{D}}[f(x;\xi)].
 $$

-A subtle while important difference between finite-sum and stochastic optimization problems lies in the ability to access to the overall objective function $f(x)$, i.e., stochastic optimization usually does not have access to $f(x)$ while the finite-sum problem has.
-As a result, algorithms that require access to $f(x)$, such as the classical stochastic variance reduced gradient (SVRG) algorithm<d-cite key="johnson2013accelerating"></d-cite>, are not directly applicable in the purely stochastic setting.
+Finite-sum and stochastic optimization problems might appear similar, particularly when $n$ is large.
+Indeed, if $f_i(x) = f(x; \xi_i)$ where $\xi_i$ are independently and identically distributed across all $i$, the finite-sum problem can be seen as an empirical counterpart of the stochastic optimization.
+In such scenarios, finite-sum problems typically arise in statistics and learning as empirical risk minimization, corresponding to an offline setting, i.e., one has access to a dataset of $n$ sample points.
+In contrast, stochastic optimization often pertains to an online setting, i.e., one could query an oracle to obtain samples from the population distribution $\mathcal{D}$.
+The primary distinction between methods used to solve these optimization challenges centers on the accessibility to the total objective function $f(x)$.
+Specifically, in stochastic optimization, access to $f(x)$ is typically unavailable, unlike in finite-sum problems.
+Consequently, algorithms that rely on access to $f(x)$, such as the classical stochastic variance reduced gradient (SVRG) algorithm <d-cite key="johnson2013accelerating"></d-cite>, cannot be directly applied in purely stochastic settings.

-Based on the **convexity** of the objective, we will divide our discussions into various cases, including strongly-convex (SC), convex (C) and nonconvex cases (NC).
-For minimax problems, based on convexity of $g(\cdot,y)$ for a given $y$ and the concavity of $g(x,\cdot)$ for a given $x$, we review results for strongly convex strongly concave (SC-SC), convex-concave (C-C),nonconvex strongly concave (NC-SC) and other combinations.
+Based on the **convexity** of the objective $f(x)$, we categorize our discussions on minimization problem into strongly convex (SC), convex (C), and nonconvex (NC) cases.
+For minimax problems, depending on the convexity of $g(\cdot,y)$ for a given $y$ and the concavity of $g(x,\cdot)$ for a given $x$, we review results for combinations such as strongly convex-strongly concave (SC-SC), convex-concave (C-C), nonconvex-strongly concave (NC-SC), and other variations.

 ### Literature

-This notes aims to review state-of-the-art (SOTA) first-order optimization algorithms convergence results.
+This blog aims to summarize complexity results of state-of-the-art (SOTA) first-order optimization algorithms.
 In fact, there are several great works for comprehensive review of optimization algorithm from different perspectives.
 Besides many well-known textbook and course materials like the one from Stephen Boyd<d-cite key="boyd2024text"></d-cite><d-cite key="boyd2024video"></d-cite>, maybe one of the most impressive works is the blog post by Ruder<d-cite key="ruder2016overview"></d-cite>, which received more than 10k citations according to Google Scholar.
-This post reviewed algorithm design of gradient descent (GD), stochastic gradient descent (SGD) and their variants, especially those commonly used in machine learning community like AdaGrad<d-cite key="duchi2011adaptive"></d-cite> and Adam<d-cite key="kingma2014adam"></d-cite>.
+The post reviewed algorithm design of gradient descent (GD), stochastic gradient descent (SGD) and their variants, especially those commonly used in machine learning community like AdaGrad<d-cite key="duchi2011adaptive"></d-cite> and Adam<d-cite key="kingma2014adam"></d-cite>.
 Several monographs reviewed optimization algorithms in various settings, e.g., <d-cite key="bubeck2015convex"></d-cite>, <d-cite key="bottou2018optimization"></d-cite>, <d-cite key="sun2019survey"></d-cite>, <d-cite key="dvurechensky2021first"></d-cite> and <d-cite key="garrigos2023handbook"></d-cite>; the page by Ju Sun<d-cite key="sun2021list"></d-cite> was a popular repository tracking research effort on achieving global optimality for nonconvex optimization<d-footnote>Latest update: Dec 11 2021.</d-footnote>.
 The review by Ruoyu Sun<d-cite key="sun2019optimization"></d-cite> further specified the survey of optimization algorithm study in the context of deep learning.
-A recent survey by Danilova et al.,<d-cite key="danilova2022recent"></d-cite> revisited algorithm design and complexity analysis specifically in nonconvex optimization, which to some extent is the closest one to our blog post.
-Our blog aims to serve as an easy accessible tool for optimizers to check the SOTA theoretical convergence rate from both upper and lower bounds perspectives in an easier manner.
+A recent survey by Danilova et al.,<d-cite key="danilova2022recent"></d-cite> revisited algorithm design and complexity analysis for nonconvex optimization.
+To some extent, it is the closest one to our blog post.
+Our blog aims to serve as an easy accessible tool for optimizers to check the SOTA theoretical convergence rate from both upper and lower bounds perspectives.

 ---

 ## Framework: Oracle Complexity Model

-We formally recall the definition of complexity.
-In particular, we stick to the classical **oracle complexity model**<d-cite key='nemirovskij1983problem'></d-cite>.
+Intuitively, upper complexity bounds means how many sample/iteration it takes for an algorithm to reach a certain accuracy, such as $epsilon$-optimality.
+Thus upper complexity bound are algorithm-specific.
+Lower complexity bounds characterizes how many sample/iteration it at least take for the best algorithm (within some algorithm class) to reach a certain accuracy for the worst-case function within some function class.
+Thus lower complexity bounds are usually for a class of algorithms and function class.
+Since computing gradient or generating samples requires some efforts, in optimization, we sometimes use oracle to represent these efforts.

+To formally characterize complexity, we use the classical **oracle complexity model** framework<d-cite key='nemirovskij1983problem'></d-cite>.
+Feel free to jump directly to the summary table as these are just for proper descriptions of lower bounds.

-As the figure below suggest, generally this framework consists of the following components:
+The oracle complexity model consists of the following components:
-- *Fucntion class* $\mathcal{F}$, e.g., convex Lipschitz continuous function, and (nonconvex) Lipschitz smooth function.
+- *Fucntion class* $\mathcal{F}$, e.g., convex Lipschitz continuous function class, and (nonconvex) Lipschitz smooth function class.
-- *Oracle class* $\mathbb{O}$, e.g., zeroth-order oracle (function value), first-order oracle (function gradient or subdifferential).
+- *Oracle class* $\mathbb{O}$, for any query point $x$, it requires some information $\mathbb{O}(x)$ about the function, e.g., zeroth-order oracle returns function value and first-order oracle returns function gradient or subdifferential.
-- *Algorithm class* $\mathcal{A}$, e.g., a common algorithm class studied in optimization literature is the *linear-span algorithm* interacting with an oracle $\mathbb{O}$, which encounters many well-known algorithms.
-This algorithm class is characterized as that if we let $(x^t)_t$ be the sequence history queries generated by the algorithm, for the next iterate, we have
+- *Algorithm class* $\mathcal{A}$, e.g., a common algorithm class studied in optimization literature is the *linear-span algorithm*, which covers various gradient-based methods.
+The algorithm interacting with an oracle $\mathbb{O}$ to decide the next query point.
+Linear-span algorithm says that the next query point is within a linear combination of all past information:

 $$
 x^{t+1}\in\mathrm{Span}\left\{x^0,\cdots,x^t;\mathbb{O}(f,x^0),\cdots,\mathbb{O}(f,x^t)\right\}.
 $$
+Recall gradient descent $x^{t+1} = x^t - \alpha \nabla f(x^t)$.
+Obviously, $x^{t+1}$ is within the linear span of $x^t$ and $\nabla f(x^t)$.

 - *Complexity measure* $\mathcal{M}$, e.g.,
   - Optimality gap $f(x)-f(x^\star)$ where $x^\star$ is the global minimum.